Blockofcode07/Live-Weather-Application-React/README.md

 3. **Styling is crucial** for creating an engaging and visually appealing user interface.
 Proper styling ensures the application is easy to navigate and pleasant to interact with.

-4. **Most important step for human eyes**: Add the following styles to improve the design and make it more user-friendly.

 ---